Sergio Osmeña

 Sergio Osmeña Sr. (/es/, /tl/; 吳文釗 (Gô͘ Bûn-chiau); September 9, 1878 – October 19, 1961) was a Filipino lawyer and politician who served as the fourth president of the Philippines from 1944 to 1946 and as the first vice president of the Philippines from 1935 to 1944.
 He served the shortest term as president of the Philippines, lasting for only 1 year and 300 days.
 He was vice president under Manuel L. Quezon.
-Upon Quezon's sudden death in 1944, Osmeña succeeded him at age 65, becoming the first vice president to succeed to the Philippine presidency and the oldest person to assume it until Rodrigo Duterte took office in 2016 at age 71.
+Upon Quezon's sudden death in 1944, Osmeña succeeded him at age 65, becoming the first vice president to succeed to the Philippine presidency and the oldest person to assume the office until Rodrigo Duterte took office in 2016 at age 71.
 He was the founder of the Nacionalista Party.

 Osmeña was also the first Visayan to become president, and regarded as the "Grand Old Man" of Cebu.

 Prior to his accession in 1944, Osmeña served as governor of Cebu from 1906 to 1907, member and first speaker of the Philippine House of Representatives from 1907 to 1922, and senator from the 10th senatorial district for thirteen years, in which capacity he served as Senate president pro tempore.
 In 1935, he was nominated to be the running-mate of Senate President Manuel L. Quezon for the presidential election that year.
 The duo were overwhelmingly re-elected in 1941.

 He was the patriarch of the prominent Osmeña family, which includes his son, former senator Sergio Osmeña Jr., and his grandsons, former senators Sergio Osmeña III and John Henry Osmeña, former governor Lito Osmeña, and former Cebu City mayor and current Cebu City vice mayor Tomas Osmeña.